Rectified LpJEPA: Joint-Embedding Predictive Architectures with Sparse and Maximum-Entropy Representations: Connection to Non-Negative VCReg

-The Cramer-Wold device provides asymptotic guarantees for feature distribution to match the Rectified Generalized Gaussian distribution $\prod_{i=1}^{d}\mathcal{RGN}_p(\mu,\sigma)$ with i.i.d coordinates and thus no higher-order dependencies across dimensions.
-Prior work such as VCReg \citep{bardes2022vicregvarianceinvariancecovarianceregularizationselfsupervised} demonstrates that explicitly removing second-order dependencies via covariance regularization is already sufficient to prevent representational collapse in practice.
+The Cramér--Wold device motivates matching the feature distribution to the Rectified Generalized Gaussian target $\prod_{i=1}^{d}\mathcal{RGN}_p(\mu,\sigma)$, whose coordinates are i.i.d. in the population target.
+Prior work such as VICReg \citep{bardes2022vicregvarianceinvariancecovarianceregularizationselfsupervised} demonstrates that explicitly removing second-order dependencies via covariance regularization is already sufficient to prevent representational collapse in practice.
 This motivates us to investigate whether RDMReg likewise controls second-order dependencies more explicitly.

-In Proposition~\ref{proposition:nonnegvcregrecovery}, we show that matching feature distributions to the Rectified Generalized Gaussian distribution recovers a form of Non-Negative VCReg with only a linear number of random projections in the feature dimension.
+In Proposition~\ref{proposition:nonnegvcregrecovery}, we show a conditional covariance result: if the projected feature distribution matches the RGG target along the eigenvectors of the centered feature covariance matrix, then the centered covariance is isotropic.
+This statement clarifies the relationship to Non-Negative VCReg, but it is not a claim that finite random projections exactly recover VCReg.

 \begin{proposition}[Implicit Regularization of Second-Order Statistics] Let $\mathbf{z}\in\mathbb{R}^{d}$ be a neural network feature random vector with covariance matrix $\operatorname{Cov}[\mathbf{z}]=\mathbf{\Sigma}$.
 We denote the eigendecomposition as $\mathbf{\Sigma}=\mathbf{U}\mathbf{\Lambda}\mathbf{U}^\top$ with the set of eigenvectors being $\{\mathbf{u}_i\}_{i=1}^{d}$.
 Let $\mathbf{y}\sim\prod_{i=1}^{d}\mathcal{RGN}_{p}(\mu,\sigma)$ be the Rectified Generalized Gaussian random vector and define $\gamma:=\operatorname{Var}[\mathcal{RGN}_{p}(\mu,\sigma)]\in(0,\infty)$.
 If $\mathbf{u}_i^\top\mathbf{z}\stackrel{d}{=}\mathbf{u}_i^\top\mathbf{y}$ for all $i\in\{1,\dots,d\}$, then $\mathbf{\Sigma}=\gamma\cdot\mathbf{I}_d$. \end{proposition} \begin{proof} Let $\mathbf{\Sigma}=\mathrm{Cov}[\mathbf{z}]$ and let $\mathbf{\Sigma}=\mathbf{U}\mathbf{\Lambda}\mathbf{U}^\top$ be its eigendecomposition, where $\mathbf{U}=[\mathbf{u}_1,\dots,\mathbf{u}_d]$ is orthonormal and $\mathbf{\Lambda}=\mathrm{diag}(\lambda_1,\dots,\lambda_d)$.
 Since $\mathbf{y}\sim\prod_{i=1}^{d}\mathcal{RGN}_{p}(\mu,\sigma)$ has i.i.d. coordinates with variance $\gamma:=\mathrm{Var}[\mathcal{RGN}_{p}(\mu,\sigma)]$, its covariance satisfies $\mathrm{Cov}[\mathbf{y}]=\gamma\mathbf{I}_d$.
 Hence, for any vector $\mathbf{u}_i$ such that $\|\mathbf{u}_i\|_2=1$,